awsdocs/aws-doc-sdk-examples/dotnet/dynamodb/README.md

 CreateIndex.exe -i LowProduct      -m Area -k string -s Product_Quantity -t number
 ```

-Note that you cannot execute these commands one right after another.
+Note that you cannot execute these commands one after another.
 You must wait until one GSI is created before you can attempt to create another GSI.
 We recommend you use the Amazon DynamoDB console to monitor the progress
 of creating a GSI to avoid errors.